-The E2 pipeline allows for two outstanding memory accesses.
-Store instructions incur no stalls if acknowledged by the bus on the cycle after they are sent.
-Otherwise, the pipeline will interlock on the next memory-access instruction until the store is acknowledged.
+The E3 pipeline allows for multiple outstanding memory accesses.
+No store buffers are utilized in the Core Complex The number of outstanding MMIOs are implementation dependent.
 Misaligned accesses are not allowed to any memory region and result in a trap to allow for software emulation.